Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/README.md

   - `network_interface_name` - (Optional) The name of the network interface.
 One will be generated if not set.
   - `inherit_lock` - (Optional) If set to true, the private endpoint will inherit the lock from the parent resource.
 Defaults to false.
 - `tags` - (Optional) Tags for the Storage Account resource.

+> Note: This module does not support creating a storage account encrypted with customer-managed keys.
+Please create one beforehand and supply the `resource_id`.

 Type: